 The decision to declare bankruptcy is always difficult.
-Call The Law Offices of Ronald J. Pullen for sound guidance from an attorney with extensive experience in bankruptcy law.
-We represent individuals and commercial clients in bankruptcy proceedings at every level of state and federal courts.
-These proceedings may be set in motion by an insolvent individual or business or by creditors seeking to have the debtor's remaining assets distributed among them.
+Call The Law Offices of Ronald J. Pullen for sound guidance from an attorney with extensive experience in bankruptcy law in Chula Vista, CA. We represent individuals and commercial clients in bankruptcy proceedings at every level of state and federal courts.
+These proceedings may be set in motion by an insolvent individual, business, or by creditors seeking to have the debtor’s remaining assets distributed among them.
 Our law firm handles consumer bankruptcy cases involving Chapter 7 bankruptcy and Chapter 13 bankruptcy.

 Chapter 7 Bankruptcy

-In today's world, many individuals and families struggle with their finances.
+In today’s world, many individuals and families struggle with their finances.
 It is important to know that there is help and you have options.
-If you are considering filing for bankruptcy, contact us first.
-We provide legal representation that is tailored to suit your personal bankruptcy situation.
+If you are considering filing for bankruptcy, contact us for legal services in Chula Vista, CA. We provide legal representation that is tailored to suit your personal bankruptcy situation.
 We are able to handle a range of avenues of debt relief and file for Chapter 7 bankruptcy protection.

 What is Chapter 7 Bankruptcy?